EARLY CHILDHOOD PROGRAM

 Building a Strong Base for Future Learning!

 Students attending Aberg Center for Literacy classes may apply to enroll their children ages 3 months to 5 years old in our Early Childhood Program.
-Children are immersed in an English-only learning environment led by early childhood professionals.
+Children are immersed in an English learning environment led by early childhood professionals.
 They receive top-notch care while learning the building blocks of English and developing their fine and gross motor skills.
-Children in the Early Childhood Program routinely show marked improvement in English vocabulary, develop a love of reading, and learn key socialization skills that will help them as they enter Kindergarten and beyond.
+Children in the Early Childhood Program routinely show marked improvement in English vocabulary, develop a love of reading, learn to do daily tasks independently, and develop key social-emotional tools that will help them as they enter Kindergarten and beyond.

 Para información en español haga CLIC AQUI ›